 - hours for remedial and developmental courses and/or interventions, if the course is within the 18-hour limit

 - hours for special topics and seminar courses

 - hours for courses that involve different or more advanced content each time they are taken, including but not limited to individual music lessons, theatre practicum, music performance, ensembles, certain physical education and kinesiology courses, and studio art

 In accordance with Texas law (SB 1231, 80th Legislature), Lamar University does not permit an undergraduate student to drop more than a total of six courses if the student was a first-time college student as of fall 2007.
 The total of six includes any course a transfer student has dropped at another public institution of higher education in Texas.

-After an enrollment lapse of four or more years from Lamar University and after completing successfully (2.20 grade point average or higher) 24 or more hours of work at Lamar University, a student may petition to disregard one or two entire semesters/terms of course work taken previously at Lamar University.
+After an enrollment lapse of four or more years from Lamar University and after completing successfully (2.20-grade point average or higher) 24 or more hours of work at Lamar University, a student may petition to disregard one or two entire semesters/terms of course work taken previously at Lamar University.
 The petition shall be filed with the department chair and follow regular channels to the senior associate provost for a final decision.
 Endorsements and/or recommendations shall be required at each level.
-When approved by the senior associate provost, disregarded work shall not count in determining the student´s grade point average for academic progress or for graduation; however, the work shall remain on the transcript with an appropriate notation and shall be used in determining academic honors.
+When approved by the senior associate provost, disregarded work shall not count in determining the student´s grade point average for academic progress or for graduation.
 Receiving institutions or agencies may use their own policies to compute a grade point average.
 Once a degree has been conferred, a student may not use the academic appeals procedure for any courses used to award the degree or calculate the cumulative grade point average.